-All field wiring must comply with NEC and all local requirements.
+All field wiring must comply with NEC and all local code requirements.

 Size wire based on MCA (Minimum Circuit Amps) on the unit informative plate.
-See Fig. 42 for power wiring connections to the unit power terminal blocks and equipment ground.
+See Fig. 39 for power wiring connections to the unit power terminal block and equipment ground.
 Maximum wire size is 2/0 AWG per pole.